Are you in the US?

 A predominately easy roll to the Mediterranean coastline heads to the thriving coastal town of Argeles sur Mer and onwards to the ancient port of Collioure.
 Being a shorter and easier ride today, there is ample time to take advantage of the hotel pool or nearby beach.

 Overnight & Dinner: Collioure

 Depending on your travel arrangements, you may have time to further explore the beaches and history of Collioure.
-Alternatively, book an extra night and take a return ride to the Spanish border or simply relax at the hotel pool overlooking the sea.
+Alternatively, book an extra night and take a loop ride down the coast (30 km, ascent/descent: 700m/705m) or simply relax at the hotel pool overlooking the sea.

 Stay 5 nights in 3* hotels, and 1 nights in a 4* hotel.
 Below are examples of the accommodations we use on this trip.
 These accommodations are subject to availability and therefore alternatives of an equal standard may be offered should the following be unavailable.

 Twin rooms are only available when upgrading to a suite rooms.
 If you would like twin rooms throughout tour it is more cost effective to book a single room per person (subject to room availability).
 If you would like twin rooms, please let us know at the time of booking.